Kimskogfelter/Dala-signal-konsult-ab/README.md

 #### The home page got two different sections where the users can find information about the retreat and the safari

-#### Retreat Section
+#### RETREAT SECTION

 - The Retreat section tells the user about the retreat where they can choose from different activities during the day or just relax by their own private pool.
 - It also got four images to show how the room, food and porch looks like
 - The goal is to make the users want to book a trip

 ![picture of Retreat section at the home page](https://github.com/Kimskogfelter/Safari-Retreat/blob/main/assets/images/readme/retreat-section.jpg)

-#### Safari Section
+#### SAFARI SECTION

 - The Safari section tells the user about the safari and what a experience that is that you dont want to miss
 - Users can choose to only book the safari for the trip and then need to contact the Safari Retreat to get help with the booking
 - Users can also watch a video from a safari.
 The goal is to make people want to book a trip to see it for themselfes

 ![picture of Safari section at the home page](The home page got two different sections where the users can read, look at images or view a video)

-#### Safari Gallery Page
+#### SAFARI GALLERY PAGE

 - Its at the Safari Gallery page that users can see images from the safari tours that Safari Retreat offers
 - Its goal is to make the users want to book the safari by showing all the beautiful pictures of the different animals in the african savannah

 ![picture of safari gallery page](https://github.com/Kimskogfelter/Safari-Retreat/blob/main/assets/images/readme/safari-gallery-page.jpg)

-#### Booking Page
+#### BOOKING PAGE

 - The booking page shows a form that the users need to fill in to book a stay at the Safari Retreat
 - Its very easy to understand because it got labels who describe what the users need to fill in, i order to make the booking form complete